-The best technical indicators for day traders are the RSI, Williams Percent Range and MACD.
-These measurements show overbought/oversold levels on a chart and can help predict where a price is likely to go next, based off of past performance.
-However, they're not always accurate so it's important to use them in conjunction with other indicators if you want a higher level of accuracy when making trades.
+The best technical indicators for day trading are the RSI, Williams Percent Range and MACD.
+These measurements show overbought and oversold levels on a chart and can help predict where a price is likely to go next, based off of past performance.
+However, they're not always accurate so it's important to use them in conjunction with other indicators if you want a higher level of accuracy when finding trading signals.

 The best way for forex traders to use technical indicators and fundamental analysis is by looking at price charts utilising indicators in conjunction with each other.

 A trader might forecast future price movements by looking at an indicator then checking to see if that prediction matches up with what's happening on the fundamental side of things.
 Forex traders also use popular indicators as a way to confirm their own predictions before taking any trades, which they may not be able to do when using just fundamentals alone.

 There is no clear answer to that question, as it depends on the trading style and the strategy.
 However, an overload of technical indicators can lead to confusion and a messy trading strategy.